joergenb/oauth/isolated_sso_accceptance.md

 2: normal session loa upgrade
 ```
-GIVEN user is logged in at level "significant" on service A
+GIVEN user is logged in at level "substantial" on service A
 WHEN the user tries to log in at level "high" on service B
 THEN the eID selector at high level must be displayed and the user must re-authenticate
 ```